GMACS-project/GMACS_Assessment_code/README.md

   * the past development versions of GMACS with the terminally molting life history incorporated ([GMACS_Terminal_molt](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/GMACS_versions/GMACS_Terminal_molt)).
 You can find further details about differences between these versions in this [document](https://github.com/GMACS-project/GMACS_Assessment_code/blob/main/GMACS_versions/GMACS_Terminal_molt/VERSIONS_GMACS_Terminal_molt.docx), and
   * a texte file named "ADpaths.txt" that is used to run GMACS with the [`gmr`](gmacs-project.github.io/gmr/) package.

-## R scripts
+### R scripts

 The [R_scripts](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/R_scripts) folder contains R scripts that are intended to be routines to help you run GMACS, make comparisons between multiple versions of GMACS and edit your SAFE documents.

-## Rmarkdown templates
+### Rmarkdown templates

 In this [folder](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/Rmarkdown_templates) you'll find Rmardown documents that allow you to produce pdf files when running GMACS, making comparisons between multiple versions of GMACS and editing your SAFE documents.

-## SAFE documents
+### SAFE documents

 The [SAFE_documents](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/SAFE_documents) folder contains for each stock a *SAFE_stock* .Rmd file that can be used to produce comparisons between different versions of your assessment.

+## Installation

 The most recent version of GMACS (_version 2.01.L_) is a UNIFIED code and can therefore be used for all stocks (see ["GMACS V 2.01.L"](https://github.com/GMACS-project/GMACS_Assessment_code/releases/tag/GMACS_Version) release).
 Other developments are currently in progress and will be uploaded as soon as possible.

+You can download the latest compiled version from GMACS-project [Github release](https://github.com/GMACS-project/GMACS_Assessment_code/releases/tag/GMACS_Version)

+## How can I learn to use GMACS?

+You can learn more about the Generalized Model for Assessing Crustacean Stocks in the [GMACS user manual](https://github.com/GMACS-project/User-manual) which is still in development.
+This manual is intended to provide the complete documentation of GMACS.

+Furthermore, you can also learn more about how to use GMACS walking through the vignettes of the [gmr](https://gmacs-project.github.io/gmr/articles/index.html) package.
+You can access these vignettes through the following link: https://gmacs-project.github.io/gmr/articles/

+## How can I contribute to GMACS?

+## Which tools are available for working with GMACS?